danieldoh/plant_app/README.md

-# plant_app
+# Plant Analyzer Application
-This application allows to analyze the growth of plants in environments with and without aerosols.
+This application allows the analysis of plant growth in environments with and without aerosols.